Corporate Sustainability Due Diligence Directive

 Actions

-Sectors in non-EU countries supplying to the EU will need to:
+Sectors in non-EU countries supplying to the EU will likely need to:

 - engage with larger EU companies to ensure that each human right and labour/ environmental standard has a clearly defined and agreed action plan